 Just don’t use a non-nutritional oil such as vegetable oil and don’t use a sugar-laddened peanut butter.

 Every ingredient here brings nutrition to the dish, so should the oil and peanut butter.

 If you don’t have sesame oil, you can use olive oil or avocado oil instead.
 And use a quality peanut butter that is only peanuts, no added sugars or salts.
 I use Whole Food’s 365 brand or use your own favorite.

-The Best Time To Make Thai Salad Lettuce Wraps with Peanut Sauce
+How To Make Thai Asian Salad Lettuce Wraps

 The cayenne pepper dims down and doesn’t take over all the flavors.

 The basil, parsley and peanut flavors shine the next day.
 Plus eating it chilled on those buttery leaves is literally a party in the mouth.